spolanski/CoFEA/benchmarks/08-C208_B_1_1_cantilever_beam/Readme.md

 (Source of the picture - [1])

 #### Centroid assessment
-Model description in [1] lacks of height of center of section.
+Model description in [1] lacks of section center height.
-Coordinates of center of area shall be calculated based on first moments of rectangles.
+Center coordinates of the area shall be calculated based on first moments of rectangles.

 Subscript 'v' stands for 'vertical plate' - flange
 Subscript 'h' stands for 'horizontal plate' - web